sbozhinov/sbozhinov.github.io/README.md

 # sbozhinov.github.io
-This is my homepage project, using html and some jquery in order to be able to publish on github.
+This is my homepage mini-project, using html and some jquery in order to be able to publish on github.
 Also includes some Bootstrap elements.